traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise05e.calc-vs-flex-grow-for-height-on-tabs.answers.md

          </div>

- 7. Change the User Profile tabs so that they use flex-col to grow the height automatically
+ 7. Change the User Profile tabs so that they use flex-col to grow the *BOTOM OF THE TAB* automatically

         <div class="p-2.5 flex flex-col h-full">